There's rumors circling the internet that China is going to shut down VPN use. Are you ready?

 We reached out to the people at ExpressVPN (a VPN we have had used in the past) and they think it's not really going to happen and assured me that their engineers are always working to improve the VPN.
 Although I'm sure it's in their best interest to tell me there's no potential issues, their confidence still made me feel a little better.

 WeChat is wildly popular in China and most of our ILP volunteers use it regardless of this VPN issue.
 We're gonna go ahead and say this one isn't going anywhere because everyone in China uses it for things like messaging (rather than texting like we do), paying for things, etc - it's sort of an all in one for them.
 If you're going to China you'll want to get this app anyways because you can keep in touch with local Chinese friends that you meet.
 You know how in the U.S. you'll friend someone on Facebook?
 They can't do that in China because Facebook is blocked for citizens, so WeChat is their go-to.

 If VPNs do ever stop working, this may be a great way to keep in contact with your friends and family back home if you don't have a data plan.
 Just have them sign up for an account as well (it's free!) and you can let them know how you're doing while you're connected to WiFi.
-You can get it on either Apple or Google Play.

 Use Apple Maps or GPS

 We mentioned before that the firewall doesn't allow Google, so that means no Google maps.
 Huge bummer for travelers who have data plans that rely on this to get around new cities.